Borussia Dortmund signs Maximilian Philipp for reported $22.5 million

 Top News

-Borussia Dortmund has signed versatile midfielder Maximilian Philipp from Bundesliga rival Freiburg, one day after hiring a new coach.
-Dortmund says the 23-year-old Philipp, a member of Germany’s under-21 team for the upcoming European Championship, has signed a five-year deal through June 2022.
+Borussia Dortmund signed versatile midfielder Maximilian Philipp from Bundesliga rival Freiburg on Wednesday, one day after hiring a new coach.

+The 23-year-old Philipp, a member of Germany’s under-21 team for the upcoming European Championship, signed a five-year deal through June 2022, the club said.

+“Dortmund is one of the biggest clubs in the world,” Philipp said.
+“It’s an honor for me to be able to play here.”

 The Berlin-born Philipp, who made his way from Hertha Berlin to Tennis Borussia Berlin, then Energie Cottbus and Freiburg, scored nine goals in 24 Bundesliga appearances last season.

-Kicker magazine reports Dortmund is paying about 20 million euros ($22.5 million) for the transfer, a record for Freiburg.
+Kicker magazine reported that Dortmund was paying about 20 million euros ($22.5 million) for the transfer, a record for Freiburg.

 Dortmund, which presented Peter Bosz as coach on Tuesday, had already signed defender Omer Toprak from Bayer Leverkusen, midfielder Mahmoud Dahoud from Borussia Moenchengladbach and 18-year-old defender Dan-Axel Zagadou from Paris Saint-Germain ahead of next season.